mbellabah/mbellabah.github.io/src/content/posts/nozick.md

  Yes, objectively speaking, me not knowing that you’ve stolen from me doesn’t eliminate the fact that you stole from me, i.e. a tree whose felling no one witnessed is still a felled tree.
 But so what?
-If you later confessed that you’d robbed me---a robbery I up to that point never knew of---then the harm to me (that is attributable to your thievery) materializes only because I in some way revise my life from the time that the theft purportedly happened to the time of your confession, and from there conclude I have indeed been worse off because of your theft.
+If you later confessed that you’d robbed me--a robbery I up to that point never knew of--then the harm to me (that is attributable to your thievery) materializes only because I in some way revise my life from the time that the theft purportedly happened to the time of your confession, and from there conclude I have indeed been worse off because of your theft.
 If you never confess, then although I might’ve long